 Great parents teach and model virtues.
 The teaching of virtues is an area in which the parents’ individual attributes are essential.
 Parents want their children to practice virtues.
 The virtues that parents in one survey rated the highest and considered to be essential to teach to their children were honesty and truthfulness (91 percent), courteousness and politeness (84 percent), self-control and self-discipline (83 percent), and doing their best in school (82 percent).
+In order to pass on these virtues to our children and attaining the attributes of great parents, we need to focus on the following.

-Teaching virtues is first and foremost the job of parents.
+Teaching virtues are first and foremost the job of parents.
 Virtues are more effectively caught than taught.
 Children are most likely to develop the virtues their parents model.
 Children best learn from their parents that virtues are both valuable and essential, which motivates them to make the effort to learn and practice them.
 Parents, however, are surprisingly candid in admitting their failure to teach the virtues they’d like their children to learn.
 According to one national survey, parents reported the most difficult virtue to teach is self-control or self-discipline.
 The second most difficult area is teaching children to save money and spend it carefully.

 Great parents develop their parenting skills.
 Many of the skills parents need in order to raise highly healthy children are learned, not natural.
 Highly healthy parents will teach and pass on these skills to their children.
 If you weren’t taught or didn’t learn these skills, it is suggested that you (1) commit to learning and improving your parenting skills and (2) find a mentor to help you develop parenting skills and hold you accountable.